inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 	Whether shot from a cannon or in hot rsuit on foot, cartoon characters are so absolute in their momentum that only a telephone pole or an outsize boulr retards their forward motion absolutely.
-	Sir Isaac Newton called this sudn termination of motion the stooge's surcease.
+	Sir Isaac Newton called this sudn tertion of motion the stooge's surcease.
 III.
 Any body passing through solid matter will leave a perforation
      conforming to its perimeter.